sysops-notes/sysops-notes.github.io/sections/additional.md

 	* Forces all `COPY` and `UNLOAD` traffic between your cluster and your data repositories through your VPC
 * Spectrum
 	* Primarily used to run queries against exabytes of unstructured data in Amazon S3
+* Automated backups
+	* Can configure to automatically copy snapshots (automated or manual) for a cluster to another region

 ## Step functions

 * Provides serverless orchestration for modern applications
 * Centrally manages a workflow by breaking it into multiple steps, adding flow logic, and tracking the inputs and outputs between the steps

+## SQS

+* `ApproximateNumberOfMessages`: Returns the approximate number of messages available for retrieval from the queue.

 ## [Back](../README.md)